Pixi Binary Installation Guide (🥈)

 # Expected output: [1] TRUE

-# Test help information
+# Test help information when calling script for step 1

-CONDA_OVERRIDE_GLIBC=2.28 pixi run Rscript qtl/extdata/step1_fitNULLGLMM_qtl.R --help
+CONDA_OVERRIDE_GLIBC=2.28 pixi run Rscript ./extdata/step1_fitNULLGLMM_qtl.R --help

 ✅ Next Steps